Tour manager: Financial

 The itinerary includes information about the potential ticket income (fees) for each show.
 Using this information the tour manager can produce a budget for the tour, calculating costs for crew wages, per diems, accommodation, transport, sound, lighting and video equipment, visas and work permits, rehearsals and other expenses such as booking agent commissions.
-Weekly reports are submitted to the business manager.

 Advancing

 Advancing is the process of contacting each promoter and venue to ensure the entire artist's technical and hospitality demands (the rider) are met and to resolve any problems the promoter or venue can foresee.
 The artist's rider covers catering, production (sound, lights, stagehands needed), security, general show, and legal issues.
 During the advancing process the tour manager checks contact names and addresses, arrival times, equipment load-in times, sound check and performance times, any supporting/opening acts, and live music curfews.
 This information is collated into a "tour book" which is issued to the band and crew.
-This is now typically viewed online.